UoB-OOP/coms10017/README.md

 ## General notes

+ 1. We **only support Java 8**.
+If you use Java 9, you may encounter unexpected issues and _we cannot help you with them_.
+If you've previously installed Java 9, we recommend that you _uninstall Java 9 and install **only** Java 8_.
+Read [Uninstalling Java](SETUP.MD#uninstalling-other-java-versions) if you need need a hint on where to start.
- 1. For debugging, use `System.out.println(...)` liberally.
+ 2. For debugging, use `System.out.println(...)` liberally.
 Make sure to make it easily spottable, e.g. `">>>>>> roundNum" + round`, otherwise it might get lost in maven's long output.
- 2. For JUnit, a test `Failure` is not the same as `Error`.
+ 3. For JUnit, a test `Failure` is not the same as `Error`.
 If a test fails due to some unexpected exception, then it's an error that has nothing to do with the actual test.
- 3. _Please_ read the course descriptions _carefully_.
+ 4. _Please_ read the course descriptions _carefully_.
 Most of the details you need _are there_, you just need to take the time to find them and understand them.

 ## Common issues